smr29git/MATLAB-Voro/README.md

 * License file and info
 * Cite the Voro++ website, repository and paper
 * Add the authors of this page (Steve and David) and cite any relevant papers where we've used this code (just the Tata paper for now, Mason's future papers)
-* Upload Steve's latest versions of the cc files with the extra comments
-* Add a list of limitations/future updates: 2D, more sophisticated visualisation code, domain must be a box, seeds must be inside the box if periodic=false, ...